 Literary/ Historical Fiction

-During a pilgrimage to Jerusalem, a seed of hope is planted deep within Joakima’s heart through the compassion of an extraordinary youth.
+While on pilgrimage to Jerusalem, a seed of hope is planted deep within Joakima’s heart through the compassion of an extraordinary youth.
 Gradually, the words of the prophet Isaiah begin to come alive to her.
-The eyes of compassion and the words of release even visit her dreams until, in an encounter that changes her life forever, she comes face-to-face with Love Himself.
+The eyes of compassion and the words of deliverance even visit her dreams until, in an encounter that changes her life forever, she comes face-to-face with Love Himself.